top of page

 Sunset Grants

-• Additive to an organization’s core mission, helping to substantially accelerate activities in new ways; and
+• Additive to an organization’s core mission, and business model, helping to strengthen or accelerate activities.

-The Foundation will likely not consider unsolicited requests for a Sunset Grant.
-Alternatively, a Sunset Grant will be the culmination of a series of one-on-one conversations with grantees.
-Foundation staff has begun engaging many of its historical grantees in conversations about potential Sunset Grants.
-However, if your organization has a significant history with the McCune Foundation, and you would like to discuss the possibility of submitting a concept paper for a Sunset Grant, please contact Grants Manager Valerie Fahrny for more information.
+The Foundation does not consider unsolicited requests for a Sunset grant.
+If your organization has a history with the McCune Foundation and you wish to discuss the possibility of submitting an inquiry for a Sunset grant, please contact Grants Manager Valerie Fahrny for more information.

 Standard Grants